ORM Connection Lifecycle Hooks

 from sqlalchemy import event

-@event.listens_for(Engine, 'checkin')
+@event.listens_for(engine, 'checkin')

 def track_session_duration(dbapi_conn, connection_record):